ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ### Actions

 #### `toggle`
 This action toggles between the `expanded` and `collapsed` states of the `amp-accordion`.
-When called with no arguements, it will toggle all sections of the accordion.
-A single section may be specified with the `section` arguement and the corresponding `id` as the value.
+When called with no arguments, it will toggle all sections of the accordion.
+A single section may be specified with the `section` argument and the corresponding `id` as the value.

 #### `expand`
 This action expands an `amp-accordion`.
 If it is already `expanded`, it will stay so.
-When called with no arguements, it will expand all sections of the accordion.
-A single section may be spefified with the `section` arguement and the corresponding `id` as the value.
+When called with no arguments, it will expand all sections of the accordion.
+A single section may be specified with the `section` argument and the corresponding `id` as the value.

 #### `collapse`
 This action collapses an `amp-accordion`.
 If it is already collapsed, it will stay so.
-When called with no arguements, it will collapse all sections of the accordion.
-A single section may be spefified with the `section` arguement and the corresponding `id` as the value.
+When called with no arguments, it will collapse all sections of the accordion.
+A single section may be specified with the `section` argument and the corresponding `id` as the value.

 #### Attributes